 15. The dread of return was far worse than the reality.
 I stressed and sobbed rather a lot before we touched down.
 It’s OK now.
 The anticipation, as always, was far worse than the reality.

-So I wouldn’t say I’m exactly glad to be back, but it’s good, we’re good.
+So I wouldn’t say I’m exactly glad to be back, but it’s OK, we’re good for now.
 We’re not really back where we started, other than physically.
 I don’t feel trapped because I’m not trapped.
-We have options.
+We have options and we’ll be leaving again ASAP.
 Life will just look different for a while.
-Soon, very soon, we will be planning new adventures.
-Maybe after the fridge arrives.
+Soon, very soon, we will be planning new adventures and getting back on the road where we belong.
+Maybe after the fridge arrives and Uncle Toby has spent the holiday season with us.
 How’s your Christmas shopping coming on?
 Would you do us a favour and hit the Pinterest button below to share?
 Thanks.
+Final Update: Within months we were travelling again, we enjoyed being back for a while, but bricks and mortar aren’t our jam.
+Borneo, Bhutan, Thailand, London, Vietnam, we continue to travel and still have our bases in London and Romania to return to.